-The concept of self-driving cars has been gaining attention.
-General Motors says it will introduce "Super Cruise" technology in its Cadillac CT6 model in 2017.
+Self-driving cars are hot.
+General Motors says it will introduce “Super Cruise” technology in its Cadillac CT6 model in 2017.
 Uber is testing its own autonomous cars in Pittsburgh, PA (USA).
-In October, Uber's Otto subsidiary claimed the first commercial delivery by a self-driving truck, a modified Volvo 18-wheel tractor trailer.
+In October, Uber’s Otto subsidiary claimed the first commercial delivery by a self-driving truck, a modified Volvo 18-wheel tractor trailer.
 It drove more than 50,000 cans of beer on 120 miles of Colorado (USA) highway from Fort Collins to Colorado Springs, passing through Denver.

 But don’t expect robocars to become routine yet.

-"Lots of progress has been made in the past few years, but we still have quite a long way to go before we can fully automate the driving function," says Raj Rajkumar, director of the Technologies for Safe and Efficient Transportation Center at Carnegie Mellon University (USA).
-He predicts gradual progress, with cars coming on the market in three years that can drive themselves in "geographically fenced regions" such as limited-access highways, where there are no pedestrians, bicycles, or other potential perils.
+“Lots of progress has been made in the past few years, but we still have quite a long way to go before we can fully automate the driving function,” Rajkumar says.
+He predicts gradual progress, with cars coming on the market in three years that can drive themselves in “geographically fenced regions” such as limited-access highways, where there are no pedestrians, bicycles, or other potential perils.

 Autonomous driving in more general areas or over long distances will be a decade away, he says, but even then, it won’t be ready for chaotic traffic such as in Vietnam, where drivers don’t follow predictable rules.